45th Annual International TESOL France Colloquium

 We welcome you to be part of the 45th Annual International TESOL France Colloquium for 2026.

-We are delighted to welcome invited Plenary:
+We are delighted to welcome invited Plenaries:

 Dr. Minh Hue Nguyen.